Optimizing the overall user experience and of an AI-powered women’s fitness app using OOUX & ORCA

 -

-Identified several UI inconsistencies by completing a full user interface audit
+Identified several UI inconsistencies and unituitive designs by completing a full OOUX interface audit

 -

-Conducting usability testing with current and new users to prioritize optimization ideas
+Conducting usability testing with current and new users to validate optimization ideas

 -

-Eliminating 100% of UI inconsistencies with a visual redesign & new component library
+Eliminating UI inconsistencies with ORCA wireframing and a new component library

 Company Background